AntoanNikolov/Asteroid_Havoc/README.md

 ●	Use Enter to shoot from UFO
 ●	Avoid colliding with asteroids and enemy lasers to stay alive.
 ●	Pick up star to boost fire rate
-●	Hit enemy with lasers to damage them
+●	Hit the enemy with lasers to damage them
-●	Grab the star for a power up
+●	Grab the star for a power-up

 Scoring, Win/Lose Conditions, and Objectives
 ●	Scoring: Take down the enemy.
 ●	Win Conditions: Hit the enemy 5 times.